cuiti/MacAddress/README.md

-# MacAddress plugin for Cordova / PhoneGap
+# Bluetooth MacAddress plugin for Cordova / PhoneGap

+This plugin is a version that gets the Bluethooth MacAdress instead of the WIFI one.

+* currently only tested on android *

 This Plugin is inspired from MacAddress plugins [here](https://github.com/purplecabbage/phonegap-plugins/tree/master/Android/MacAddress) and [here](https://github.com/jcesarmobile/my-phonegap-plugins/tree/master/iOS/MacAddressPlugin),Using this plugins device MacAddress could be retrieved for Android/iOS devices.

 It has been successfully tested on Cordova version 3.1.0.